kntspncrmdz/demo/README.md

-# My App
+# Git Practice

-This is my app
+This is a repo for my practice in Git